Nemocas/AbstractAlgebra.jl/docs/src/index.md

 ## Quick start

-Here are some examples of using AbstractAlgebra.jl..
+Here are some examples of using AbstractAlgebra.jl.

 This example computes recursive univariate polynomials.